The Decameron by Giovanni Boccaccio (1940)

 A final note on the author before we touch on the design; Giovanni Boccaccio published other works beyond The Decameron, but that was all the LEC or Heritage Press offered.
 Still, it’s always an honor (in my view) to get your work printed twice by the same high-end publishing house.

 Title Page – A lovely title page that was supposed to reflect the era of the Italian Renaissance; Kredel hit it out of the park, I’d say.
+Despite that, it’s interesting they refer to Boccaccio as John here.
 Edward Hutton has much to say on the work and the translation in his Introduction.

 Examples of the In-text Decorations by Kredel (right click and open in new tab for full size):